gengoai/mango/README.md

 </p>
 A set of utilities, frameworks, and tools to speed up and ease programming in Java.

-See the [Wiki](https://github.com/dbracewell/mango/wiki) for more information!
+See the [Mango webpage](https://www.gengoai.com/mango.html) for more information!

 ## License
 Copyright 2015 David B. Bracewell